Little owl: In human culture

 Owls have often been depicted from the Upper Palaeolithic onwards, in forms from statuettes and drawings to pottery and wooden posts, but in the main they are generic rather than identifiable to species.
 The little owl is, however, closely associated with the Greek goddess Athena and the Roman goddess Minerva, and hence represents wisdom and knowledge.
-A little owl with an olive branch appears on a Greek tetradrachm coin from 500 BC (a copy of which appears on the modern Greek one-euro coin) and in a 5th-century B.C. bronze statue of Athena holding the bird in her hand.
+A little owl with an olive branch appears on a Greek tetradrachm coin from 500 BC (a copy of which appears on the modern Greek one-euro coin) and in a 5th-century BC bronze statue of Athena holding the bird in her hand.
 The call of a little owl was thought to have heralded the murder of Julius Caesar.

-In Bulgarian and Romanian folklore, the little owl is said to be a harbinger of death.
-In 1992, the little owl appeared as a watermark on Jaap Drupsteen’s 100 guilder banknote for the Netherlands.

-In 1843 several little owls that had been brought from Italy were released by the English naturalist Charles Waterton on his estate at Walton Hall in Yorkshire but these failed to establish themselves.
+In 1843, several little owls that had been brought from Italy were released by the English naturalist Charles Waterton on his estate at Walton Hall in Yorkshire, but these failed to establish themselves.
 Later successful introductions were made by Lord Lilford on his Lilford Hall estate near Oundle in Northamptonshire and by Edmund Meade-Waldo at Stonewall Park near Edenbridge, Kent.
 From these areas the birds spread and had become abundant by 1900.
 The owls acquired a bad reputation and were believed to prey on game bird chicks.
 They therefore became a concern to game breeders who tried to eliminate them.
-In 1935 the British Trust for Ornithology initiated a study into the little owl's diet led by the naturalist Alice Hibbert-Ware.
+In 1935, the British Trust for Ornithology initiated a study into the little owl's diet led by the naturalist Alice Hibbert-Ware.
 The report showed that the owls feed almost entirely on insects, other invertebrates and small mammals and thus posed little threat to game birds.

-There is evidence that from the 19th century little owls were occasionally kept as ornamental birds.
+There is evidence that from the 19th century, little owls were occasionally kept as ornamental birds.
 In Italy, tamed and docked little owls were kept to hunt rodents and insects in the house and garden.

 More common was keeping little owls to use them in so-called cottage hunting.
 This took advantage of the fact that many bird species react to owls with aggressive behaviour when they discover them during the day (mobbing).
-Such huntings, particularly with tawny owls, were practiced in Italy from 350 B.C. until the 20th century and in Germany from the 17th to the 20th century.
+Such huntings, particularly with tawny owls, were practiced in Italy from 350 BC until the 20th century and in Germany from the 17th to the 20th century.
 In Italy, mainly skylarks were caught in this way.
 The main place of trade was Crespina, a small town near Pisa.
 Here, little owls were traditionally sold on 29 September, after being taken from their nests and raised in human care.
 Only since the 1990s has this trade been officially banned; however, because of the long cultural tradition for hunting with little owls, exemptions are still granted.
 Thus, there is still a breeding center for little owls near Crespina, which is maintained by hunters.

+In 1992, the little owl appeared as a watermark on Jaap Drupsteen's 100 guilder banknote for the Netherlands.